JDORYXD/MO-IT101-Group14/README.md

 - Calculates working hours, gross salary, and net salary
 - Handles cutoff periods (1–15, 16–31 of each month(June-December) )
 - Computes deductions: SSS, PhilHealth, Pag-IBIG, and tax
-- Displays payroll by employee and by month
+- Displays payroll by employee and by month  ( June - December 2024 )

 ---